emqx/emqx-docs/en_US/rule/backend_mysql.md

 # Ingest Data into MySQL

-## Setup MySQL Database and Create Table
+## Set up MySQL Database and Create Table

-Setup a MySQL database, and changes the username/password to root/public, taking Mac OSX for instance:
+Set up a MySQL database, and changes the username/password to root/public, taking Mac OSX for instance:

 ```bash
 $ brew install mysql